-All Orange County population data above are from the US Census Bureau.
-Population projection data are from California Department of Finance.
+All Orange County population data above are from the US Census Bureau except for the population projection data, which are from the California Department of Finance.
 Report P-2: State and County Population Projections - Race/Ethnicity and 5-Year Age Groups, 2010-2060 (by year).
 Released January 2013.
 Downloaded March 2014.

 With 3,145,515 people, Orange County is the 3rd most populated county in the state of California out of 58 counties.
 But watch out, Orange County, because Riverside County with 2,329,271 people and San Bernardino County with 2,112,619 people are right behind you.

 The largest Orange County racial/ethnic groups are White (42.4%) followed by Hispanic (34.2%) and Asian (18.7%).

 In 2013, the median household income of Orange County residents was $74,163.
 Orange County households made slightly more than Alameda County households ($72,399) and Placer County households ($73,328) .
 However, 13.5% of Orange County residents live in poverty.

 The median age for Orange County residents is 36.9 years young.

 Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Starter Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Orange County.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group